naxx1000/Countdown-for-WoW-Classic-Privacy-Policy/Privacy Policy.md

 # Countdown for WoW Classic's Privacy Policy

-No user data is stored by this application
+No user data is stored by this application.